xize-chen/Parallel-Programming-Java_Streams/README.md

 ## Submission Checklist
 * Make sure you have pushed all changes to the repository.
 Ensure that you can see your changes on GitLab before submission.
 * Make sure you have answered ten questions above in this page.
+* Mark sure you include the Java code to run each method of 10 questions in 'main' method of 'StreamAssignment' java file, so that we could run and test your code.

 ## Grading (60 marks)